 Falls from heights are the leading cause of traumatic worker deaths and critical injuries in construction.
-To help put a stop to this unacceptable situation, Ontario regulation requires employers to all construction workers complete a Ministry of Labour-approved, working at heights training program by April 1, 2017 and before they work at heights and use fall protection equipment and systems.
-Equipment and systems include travel restraint systems, fall restricting systems, fall arrest systems, safety nets and work belts or safety belts.
+To help stop these tragedies, Ontario regulation requires employers to ensure all construction workers in their employ complete a Ministry of Labour-approved, Working at Heights (WAH) training program before working at heights and using a fall restricting system, fall arrest system, safety net, work belt or safety belt.

-WHSC can help with all aspects of the new requirements.
-We are a MOL-approved working at heights training provider.
+The WHSC can help meet these training requirements.
+We were among the first providers to gain Ministry approval to deliver both the initial WAH training and the WAH refresher training.
 With qualified instructors located throughout the province, we can help you get into compliance fast.
-Our program is also designed to ensure critical learning takes place.
-And we maintain training records for you.
+Beyond the minimum compliance requirements, our programs are designed to ensure critical learning takes place.
+Further still, we maintain training records for you.

 The following electronic files are available to help spread the word about this important issue and the WHSC’s capacity to help ensure compliance.
 Download and share the following:

 To learn more

 or call a WHSC training services representative today, 1.888.869.7950